“IRB” is “Institutional Review Board,” the formal body that regulates what we can do with research participants.

 Submitting your project for IRB review is done completely online through your webIRB account.

-Here is a link where you can find a lot of helpful information on using the online system, creating and submitting an application, amending your project, etc…
+The UCLA webIRB website has a lot of helpful information on using the online system, creating and submitting an application, amending your project, etc.

 Another very helpful thing to do is ask your fellow grad students or professors for copies of their own IRB applications.
 This is especially helpful when this person did a project very similar to yours (e.g. using the same population of speakers, or using the same testing method).